 - Obligatory Tips for the staff (45 Euro pp for the whole stay)

 - Obligatory Tips for Tour guide (75 Euro pp for the whole stay)

-- Medical insurance or any kind of medicines.
+- Travel insurance or any kind of insurances.

-- Sound & Light of Abu-Simbel temple (with supplement) Valid only for the 4 nights’ cruise.
+- Sound & Light of Abu-Simbel temple (with supplement) Not valid for this trip

 No Details Found